MicrosoftDocs/power-platform/power-platform/solution-templates/overview.md

 ms.subservice: solution-templates
 ---

-# Templates for Power Platform
+# Enterprise templates for Power Platform

-Templates for [Power Platform](/power-platform/) are solutions that serve as starting points for specific enterprise-level use cases and outcomes.
+Enterprise templates for [Power Platform](/power-platform/) are solutions that serve as starting points for specific use cases and outcomes.
 They accelerate time to value by allowing you to quickly digitize new processes or extend your technology investments in enterprise resource planning (ERP), customer relationship management (CRM), and human resource (HR) systems.

-The templates are built for centralized teams to install and extend locally.
+The templates are built for centralized teams to locally install, extend, and deploy.
 You can organize an internal information technology (IT) and business operations team or select an external partner team to implement a Power Platform template project.

-Templates for Power Platform help you:
+Enterprise templates for Power Platform help you:

 - See how your system's data can be easily accessed and organized in a streamlined view in Power Apps.
 - Realize how workflows can be automated by Power Automate cloud flows operating behind the scenes.